-ARTICLE VIII RIGHT TO BELONG TO THE INDIGENOUS PEOPLES
+ARTICLE VIII RIGHT TO BELONG TO INDIGENOUS PEOPLES

-"Indigenous persons and communities have the right to belong to one or more indigenous peoples, in accordance with the identity, traditions, customs, and systems of belonging of each people.
+"Indigenous individuals and communities have the right to belong to one or more indigenous peoples, in accordance with the identity, traditions, customs, and systems of belonging of each people.
 No discrimination of any kind may arise from the exercise of such a right."

-INTERPRETATIVE NOTE No. 2 OF THE STATE OF COLOMBIA WITH RESPECT TO ARTICLE XIII, PARAGRAPH 2, ARTICLE XVI, PARAGRAPH 3, ARTICLE XX, PARAGRAPH 2, AND ARTICLE XXXI, PARAGRAPH 1, OF THE OAS DECLARATION ON INDIGENOUS PEOPLES.
+INTERPRETATIVE NOTE No. 2

+OF THE STATE OF COLOMBIA WITH RESPECT TO ARTICLE XIII, PARAGRAPH 2; ARTICLE XVI, PARAGRAPH 3; ARTICLE XX, PARAGRAPH 2; AND ARTICLE XXXI, PARAGRAPH 1, OF THE AMERICAN DECLARATION ON THE RIGHTS OF INDIGENOUS PEOPLES

-As regards the idea of sacred sites and objects referred to in Article XIII, paragraph 2, Article XVI, paragraph 3, Article XX, paragraph 2, and Article XXXI, paragraph 1, of the OAS Declaration on Indigenous Peoples, the Colombian State expressly declares that the determination and regulation of indigenous peoples' sacred sites and objects is to be governed by the developments attained at the national level.
-This is because there is no internationally accepted definition and since neither Convention 169 of the International Labour Organization (ILO) nor the United Nations Declaration on the Rights of Indigenous Peoples make reference to or define those terms.
+As regards the idea of sacred sites and objects referred to in Article XIII, paragraph 2; Article XVI, paragraph 3; Article XX, paragraph 2; and Article XXXI, paragraph 1, of the American Declaration on the Rights of Indigenous Peoples, the Colombian State expressly declares that the determination and regulation of indigenous peoples' sacred sites and objects is to be governed by developments attained at the national level.
+This is because there is no internationally accepted definition and neither ILO Convention No. 169 nor the United Nations Declaration on the Rights of Indigenous Peoples makes reference to or defines those terms.

-On this matter, Colombia has been making progress with the regulation of that issue, and that progress has involved and will continue to involve the participation of the indigenous peoples and it will continue to advance toward that goal in accordance with the Colombian legal order and, when appropriate, with the applicable international instruments.
+Colombia has been making progress with the regulation of the issue, which has involved and will continue to involve the participation of the indigenous peoples, and it will continue to advance toward that goal in accordance with Colombian law and, where appropriate, the applicable international instruments.